Michael O’Donnell

 • American Sign Language Instruction & Curriculum Design/Development

-• Deaf Studies (Culture, History, Politics, Education and Communication Accessibility)
+• Deaf studies (Culture, History, Politics, Laws affecting deaf population Education, and Communication Accessibility)

 B.A., Sociology and American Studies, Gallaudet University